MicrosoftDocs/visualstudio-docs/docs/debugger/using-tracepoints.md

 A hit count condition allows you to send output only after the line of code where the tracepoint is set has executed a specified number of times.

-For hit count, you can choose to output a message when the line of code where the tracepoint is set has executed a number of times that is equal to, or is a multiple of, or is greater than or equal to the specified hit count value.
+For hit count, you can choose to output a message when the line of code where the tracepoint is set has been executed a particular number of times.
+Based on requirement it can be equal to, or is a multiple of, or is greater than or equal to the specified hit count value.
 Choose the option that best suits your needs and type an integer value in the field (for example, 5) that represents that iteration of interest.

 :::image type="content" source="../debugger/media/conditionalexpressionhitcount.png" alt-text="Screenshot showing Conditional Expression Hit Count.":::